exadel-inc/esl/src/modules/esl-share/README.md

 Note: configuration of the button or group appends to the existing configuration but overrides the existing one if the button or group with the same name already exists.

-In case you need just a littlle fix up the existing configuration you can use ootb button config and then override it:
+In case you need just a little fix up the existing configuration you can use ootb button config and then override it:

 ```typescript
 import {facebook} from '@exadel/esl/modules/esl-share/buttons/facebook';